alexpolt/alexpolt.github.io/src/motivation.md

 <!-- md bug of not closing list if the first letter is space -->

+  Also pay attention that an unresolved gf/bf question could a serious distractor.
+You won't even realize that what's bothering you is your basic instinct.
+I want to stress that point one more time: check the partner question, is all good there?

   Personally, I have given a lot time to thinking about the primary motives in life.
 For me money means not that much, I have no ambitions either.
 I love science and mathematics, I am curious about physics and space, but all that wasn't enough to answer the question of why I should do